cloudfoundry/stratos/docs/invite-user-guide.md

    ```

    > Note - In the dev world use [tophfr/mailcatcher](https://hub.docker.com/r/tophfr/mailcatcher/) in place of an actual SMTP server
-   > (`docker run -d -p 1025:25 1080:80 tophfr/mailcatcher` will bring up image, access the UI via `http://localhost:1080` and use the `config.properties` from above)
+   > (`docker run -d -p 1080:80 -p 1025:25 --name mail tophfr/mailcatcher` will bring up image, access the UI via `http://localhost:1080` and use the `config.properties` from above)

 2) Update the default email templates